Antitrust

 Private enforcement

-Magenta is particularly active in the private enforcement field and works alongside its clients, both as plaintiffs as defendants, accompanied by economists, who are experts in this type of litigation.
+Magenta is particularly active in private enforcement and supports clients, whether they are claimants or defendants, in this type of litigation.
+Economic consulting firms provide additional support.

 Our work